Scottish Episcopal Church: From the Union of England and Scotland in 1707

 In 1989 there were approximately 200 stipendiary and 80 non-stipendiary clergy.
 Membership was 65,000, with 31,000 communicants.

 In 1995, the Scottish Episcopal Church began working through a process known as Mission 21.
 Canon Alice Mann of the Alban Institute was invited to begin developing a missionary emphasis within the congregations of the church throughout Scotland.
 This led to the development of the Making Your Church More Inviting programme which has now been completed by many congregations.
 In addition to working on making churches more inviting, Mission 21 emphasises reaching out to new populations which have previously not been contacted by the church.
 As Mission 21 has developed, changing patterns of ministry have become part of its remit.

+In 1633 Charles I remodelled Holyrood Abbey as a Chapel Royal, and held his coronation there with full Episcopalian rites.
+In this year he also founded the See of Edinburgh and appointed William Forbes as first Bishop of Edinburgh in the following year.
+He also appointed John Guthrie, Bishop of Moray as the first, and last, Episcopalian Royal Almoner of Scotland.
+The Abbey was lost to its Protestant congregation as part of the events of the Glorious Revolution and eventually ruined.
+The Lord Bishop of Edinburgh and Anglican congregation were also evicted from St Giles' Cathedral following the Prayer Book riots in 1637.
+The office of Royal Almoner was made largely honorific then effectively secular, and by 1835 had merged into the responsibilities of the King's and Lord Treasurer's Remembrancer.
+The current headquarters (the Scottish Episcopal Church General Synod Office) of the Scottish Episcopal Church is Forbes House, number 21 Grosvenor Crescent in the West End of Edinburgh.

+The primus does not have any metropolitan jurisdiction.
+Metropolitan responsibilities are held by the diocesan bishops.
+The last head of the Scottish Episcopal Church to hold both primate and metropolitan titles was Arthur Rose, Archbishop of St Andrews, up to his death in 1704.
+The last bishop to exercise metropolitan authority was Alexander Rose, Bishop of Edinburgh, up to his death in 1720.